Supervised Job Search

-Job Search requires participants to make inquiries to prospective employers.
-Participants may do this; on their own, with one-on-one assistance, or in a group setting.
+Supervised Job Search requires participants who are ready to enter the workforce to make a pre-determined number of inquiries to prospective employers over a specified period.
+Participants may do this on their own, with one-on-one assistance, or in a group setting.
 It is considered a legitimate job search contact when the participant submits a resume or application to an employer or has an interview with a potential employer.
 The job contact must be in an area of work for which the participant is reasonably qualified.
-Job search components should entail approximately 12 contacts with employers per month.

 Job Search Training

 Job Search Training enhances the job readiness of participants by teaching job seeking techniques, increasing job search motivation and boosting self-confidence.
-This component includes but is not limited to:
+This activity includes but is not limited to:

 Education activities are programs that have a direct link to the local job market for participants who cannot gain employment due to basic skills deficits or lack of a high school diploma.